www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 final var problemBuilder = Gel.defineProblem();
 ```
 ### Creating A Data Model
+> First, we define the values we are working with.

 First, the data of the problem needs to be defined,
 otherwise there is nothing that can be optimized.
 Every problem is modeled as a set of allocations between demands and supplies.